Jersey Devil Photo Captured By Construction Worker? Mentioned On Fox And Friends

 An image captured along a highway on a stormy evening looks a lot like the descriptions of the Jersey Devil, which have been passed down as folklore for more than two centuries.
-Whatever this huge winged creature is, it has created a buzz across the social media sites.
-Fox and Friends Weekend live on Sunday morning also mentioned what a construction worker and his friends claimed to have seen and captured in a picture using a cell phone camera – the Jersey Devil.
+Whatever this huge winged creature is, it has created a buzz across social media sites.
+Fox and Friends Weekend live on Sunday morning also mentioned what a construction worker and his friends claimed to have seen and captured in a picture using a cell phone camera; the Jersey Devil.

 According to Philly Voice, this picture was taken along a stretch of highway about an hour outside of Philadelphia.
 The unnamed 32-year-old construction worker was driving along the highway on a stormy evening with friends.
 The construction worker’s initials are reported as R.W. and he and his friends spotted what they first thought might be a “massive vulture.”